 The Pre, of course, contains a sliding mechanism which reveals a QWERTY keyboard beneath.
 One of our first minor issues was the build quality here.
 There's nothing tremendously alarming about how these two pieces connect, but there is certainly a small give when the screen is in its closed position.
 Sliding the display up, however, definitely made us pause a bit.
 At first it doesn't seem like there's the kind of tight clicking action you'd expect here -- it does slide up and lock firmly into place, but there's a lot of play from point A to point B. For instance, if you slide the screen slowly, it's possible to just have it stick in a half open state, and we also noticed that there's a divot -- a stopping point -- early on when the slide begins which the screen seems to settle into a bit too easily.
 What we realized through repeated use, however, is that the faster you slide the screen, the sturdier the mechanism feels -- it's just not that obvious at first.
 Though we'd rate the general seating and feel a bit higher than the G1, we still wouldn't say that this is as good as it gets -- but it's certainly not a deal-breaker.

 When you do slide out the bottom half of the phone, the shape takes on a more banana-like appearance.
 The bottom and top pieces curve along the same angle, making the phone just a bit taller than the iPhone and G1.
-Around back, a mirror is revealed when you have the keyboard out, though we'd like to stress that
+Around back, a mirror is revealed when you have the keyboard out, though we'd like to stress that it's for men and women alike.

 Besides the standard issues we had with the construction of the phone, we did spot another peculiar problem we hope is just a one-in-a-million fluke with the test device we were given: it physically broke.

 There is a small flap that covers the MicroUSB port, and while attempting to get the thing open, a thin piece of plastic which runs along the bottom of the casing just snapped.
-Now, we're not saying this is a widespread problem -- in fact, reps at Palm claimed this was the first time they'd seen it happen -- but it
+Now, we're not saying this is a widespread problem -- in fact, reps at Palm claimed this was the first time they'd seen it happen -- but it was a little disconcerting.
+Still, hats off to them, because they went above and beyond the call of duty to bring us a second phone: they sent someone on a plane from San Francisco to LA!

 Our personal damage aside, the Pre is a beautiful piece of technology, and it's clear that a lot of time and love went into the design.
 It's not perfect, and the quality of the components don't quite match up to those of the Storm or iPhone, but it's a really great looking, reasonably solid device that we'd be happy to show off to friends and loved ones.